Subramanyam-Lab/AutoSCEP/README.md

 ## Abstract

-This repository supports codes for a paper "Machine Learning-Enabled Large-Scale Transmission Capacity Expansion Planning"
+This repository accompanies the paper "Machine Learning-Enabled Large-Scale Transmission Capacity Expansion Planning" and contains the official implementation of the models and experiments.

 ## Repository Structure

 ```
 ├── Data handler/           # Dataset files for EMPIRE model
-├── models/                 # Model architectures and implementations
+├── models/                 # Trained Model
 ├── BM_Validation/           # Baselines and Solution Validation
 ├── requirements.txt        # Python dependencies
 └── README.md              # This file
 ```